Email FacebookTwitterMenu burgerClose thin

 Investing in Platinum

 Popular culture often highlights gold as the most desirable metal.
 So, you might think that would make it a greater rarity compared to platinum.
-But, actually, platinum is around thirty times rarer than gold, according to the World Platinum Investment Council.
+But, actually, platinum is around 30 times rarer than gold, according to the World Platinum Investment Council.
 Approximately 190 metric tons of platinum are mined worldwide annually, compared to the 3,300 metric tons of gold.

 Platinum doesn’t have the same history as gold.
 However, it serves a variety of uses, partially due to its structure.
 It is highly dense but also very malleable, giving it value in industrial settings.
 So, you find it in the medical field, auto industry, aircraft industry, jewelry and other sectors.